Traffic Calming Studies for Dunvegan Drive, Margaret Avenue and Woolwich Street

 I am very afraid that someone will be injured or killed if Pedestrian Crossing/Slow down signs are not installed asap.
 Thank you.

-Pamela Rose about 3 years ago
+Pamela Rose almost 4 years ago

 I live off Braemore Ave and the cars don't slow down when turning off Lexington to Dunvegan, then to Sandowne and Braemore then the reverse happens coming off Unit in the evening.
 There should be a stop sign at Braemore and Sandowne as well as Sandowne and Dunvegan.
 This is a quiet family neighbourhood that is being used as a shortcut by very aggressive drivers.